-Planning a visit to Stowe, VT?
+Planning a visit to the beautiful town of Stowe, VT?
 There are plenty of fun things to do in Stowe!

 Whether you enjoy outdoor pursuits, shopping for local crafts or foods, or savoring and sipping the fabulous food and drink on offer in this quintessential New England town, you’ll find Stowe a great place to vacation.